freakout42/formax/README.md

 formax: enterprise-applications on terminals
 ============================================

-ALPHA - ALPHA - ALPHA - ALPHA - ALPHA - ALPHA
+# ALPHA - ALPHA - ALPHA - ALPHA - ALPHA - ALPHA

-**formax** is a tool for developing and executing fast, powerful and user-friedly character-based interactive database applications.
+**formax** is a tool for developing and executing fast, powerful and user-friedly character-based, interactive database applications.
 The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
-The result is the most effective solution possible.
+The result is the most effective solution possible for the end-user.

 Introduction
 ============

 **formax** forms access the database and generate a screen that presents the data.
-The source form (*.inp in practice a sql-script to create a sqlite3 database) is compiled into a binary (*.frm in practice a sqlite3 database), that is run (interpreted) by the runtime module.
+The source form (.inp in practice a sql-script to create a sqlite3 database) is compiled into a binary (.frm in practice a sqlite3 database), that is run (interpreted) by the runtime module.
 The form is used to view and edit data in a database-driven manner.
 The environment supplies built-in record creation, query, delete